Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

   </tr>
 </table>

+Players will alternate between towers and tethers each cycle.

-This loop is repeated four times (so all players will have their go at each debuff), although the final iteration has one small difference where the Local Regression players stand away from the Critical Overflows instead.
+This loop is repeated four times (so all players will have their go at each debuff), although the final iteration has one small difference where the *Local Regression* players stand away from the *Critical Overflows Bugs* instead.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>